-Basic Components:
+Basic Components in CB

-- i) Decision making (Cognitive and Affect): - -this includes the stages of decision making: Need recognition, Information search, Evaluation of alternatives, Purchase activity, Post purchase behaviour. - ii) Actual purchase (Behaviour): - -this includes the visible physical activity of buying of goods and/or service.
-It is the result of the interplay of many individual and environmental determinants which are invisible. - iii) Individual determinants and environmental influences: The environmental factors affect the decision process indirectly, through way of affecting individual determinants. - iv) Buying roles: Actual Buyer vis a vis other users.
-There are five buying roles, viz., Initiator, Influencer, Decider, User, and Buyer.
-The initiator is the person who identifies that there exists a need or want; the influencer is the one who influences the purchase decision, the actual purchase activity and/or the use of the product or service; the decider is the one who decides whether to buy, what to buy, when to buy, from where to buy, and how to buy; the buyer is the one who makes the actual purchase; and, the user is the person (s) who use the product or service.
+i) Decision making (Cognitive and Affect):

+This includes the stages of decision making: Need recognition, Information search, Evaluation of alternatives, Purchase activity, Post purchase behaviour.

+ii) Actual purchase (Behaviour):

+This includes the visible physical activity of buying of goods and/or service.
+It is the result of the interplay of many individual and environmental determinants which are invisible.

+iii) Individual determinants and environmental influences:

+The environmental factors affect the decision process indirectly, through way of affecting iv)Buying roles:

+Actual Buyer vis a vis other users.
+There are five buying roles, viz., Initiator, Influencer, Decider,

+- a.
+The initiator is the person who identifies that there exists a need or want; respectively. - b. the influencer is the one who influences the purchase decision, the actual purchase activity and/or the use of the product or service; - The decider is the one who decides whether to buy, what to buy, when to buy, from where

+- d. the buyer is the one who makes the actual purchase; and, - e.
+The user is the person (s) who uses the product or service.

 These five roles may be played by one person or by different persons.
 A person may assume one or more of these roles.
 This would depend on the product or service in question.